 - From the Effect menu, select Truncate Silence…

 - On the Truncate Silence dialog, click OK.

 The band representing your audio track should be shorter.
 The amount will vary based on how much silence was trimmed.

 Some people may find removing the silence is good enough and stop there.
 If you don’t like hearing people speak fast, you can jump to Step 12 and export your file.

 Speeding Up The Audio

-Another benefit of Audacity is it can reduce the amount of time it takes to listen to the content.
+Another benefit of Audacity is it can reduce the time it takes to listen to the file.
 There are several ways to do this.
 Although the software has a feature called “Change Speed”, I preferred to change the tempo.
 I felt that when I used the change speed option, I was getting too much chipmunk effect.
-Part of this depends on your audio content, settings and preferences.
+Part of this depends on your audio content, settings, and preferences.